Hampshire Book Awards: Hampshire Information Book Award

-The Hampshire Information Book Award is being piloted in 2013.
-It will be awarded to a work of children's non fiction published in paperback in the previous year.
-The award will be judged by children in Year 4 and run by Hampshire County Council's School Library Service.
-Ten schools are participating in the inaugural award.
-The shortlist will be announced on 25 January 2013.
+The Hampshire Information Book Award was launched in 2013.
+It is awarded to a work of children's non fiction published in paperback in the previous year.
+The award is judged by children in Year 4 and run by Hampshire County Council's School Library Service.
+The shortlist is announced in January each year, and the winner announced in April.